 Lakeview College of Nursing

-Evidence-Based Practice Paper
+Date

+Evidence-Based Practice PaperBold- Have to be consistent.
+If you make the other subheadings bold- this one has to be too.

 Evidence-Based practice is an interdisciplinary approach to clinical practice.
 Its core principles are based on research studies that have been interpreted according to specific standards and/or regulations.
 Breastfeeding is a topic that has been researched numerous times.
-In direct result of the research regarding breastfeeding, evidence-based protocols have come into existence.
+In direct result of the research regarding breastfeeding, evidence-based protocols have come into Should this be cited? existence.

 Description of Evidence-Based Protocol